 In addition to my role as interior designer, I produced custom furniture, fixtures, artwork and signage, provided creative direction for branding and managed the various construction details from conception to completion.

-Waterjet cut POWDER COATED Steel nameplates on the wood stove fireplace hearth.
+Waterjet cut POWDER COATED Steel nameplates on the wood stove fireplace hearth, folded number signs, curated books and decor, peg shelving utilizing the logs as support.

 marble tile, locally milled douglas fir flooring, custom furniture and trims, whitewashed OR charred cedar furniture and facades, ceramic decor, steel SIGNAGE, furniture and fixtures.